What Is a Good GMAT Score? Answer These 5 Questions to See If You Should Consider a Retake

 At the end of the day, the answer to ‘what is a good GMAT score?’ isn’t cut and dry.
 It varies by school and by applicant, quite frankly.
 For those that come from an overrepresented applicant pool (i.e., consultants, bankers), a higher GMAT score might be needed to stand out relative to someone with a less traditional background.

-If you’re waffling about whether to give the GMAT or GRE another go, here are a few questions to consider:
+If you’re on the fence about whether to take the GMAT or GRE again, here are a few questions to consider:

 1. Is your score below average for your target schools?
 If so, by how much?